sx4n18/reImplementation_of_Compression_MD/reImplementation_of_algorithm.md

 0000_0000, nnnn_nnnn, {raw coding content}

-It will start with a sepcial byte of all zeros and then followed by a byte of number of pixels which ranges from 0-255.
+It will start with a special byte of all zeros and then followed by a byte of number of pixels which ranges from 0-255.
 This means this encoder shall be limited to max 256 pixels.

 _Under all zeros cases:_